 - Sexually transmitted infections — screenings once per year

-The following types of counseling are among those by Medicare for people who meet eligibility requirements:
+The following types of counseling are among those offered free by Medicare for people who meet eligibility requirements:

 - Alcohol counseling — up to four sessions per year